Jack Afamasaga: Manly-Warringah Sea Eagles

 Afamasaga was offered a new deal at Parramatta at the completion of the 2006 NRL season but signed for the Manly-Warringah Sea Eagles instead, deciding to chase a regular first grade spot.
 He appeared in the 2007 Grand Final, which Manly lost to Melbourne.

 However, after failing to crack a regular first-grade spot in 2008 (only playing 2 matches) he has now been released by Manly.

+Cronulla-Sutherland Sharks

+In the 2009 NRL season, Afamasaga played ten matches for Cronulla as the club missed the finals.

 Melbourne Storm

 Afamasaga was signed to a trial deal with the Melbourne Storm for the rest of the 2011 season.
-Signed before the 30 June deadline, Afamasaga is now free to play with the Victorian side and their feeder team on the Cronulla-Sutherland Sharks.
+Signed before the 30 June deadline, Afamasaga was free to play with the Victorian side and their feeder team on the Cronulla-Sutherland Sharks.
 He had recently been playing in France for RC Lescure-Arthes XIII, and played in the Queensland Cup for the Wynnum Manly Seagulls in 2010.

 Newcastle Rugby League

 After his stint with Storm, Afamasaga moved to Newcastle, New South Wales to play with the Western Suburbs Rosellas for the 2012 season.